Nawel-Bellil/Nawel-Bellil/README.md

 - 👋 Hi, I’m @Nawel-Bellil
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI...
-- 🌱 I’m currently learning python/java
+- 🌱 I’m currently learning Python/java
-- 📫 How to reach me : nawelxbellil@gmail.com
+- 📫 How to reach me: nawelxbellil@gmail.com

 <!---
 Nawel-Bellil/Nawel-Bellil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.